-The area gradually became peopled again around 1700 AD and later by Creeks and Cherokees who had evaded relocation to the West that culminated in the Trail of Tears in the 1830s.
-By this time many white settlers had moved into the area and a new Native American tribal group was organized in south central Florida.
+The area gradually became peopled again around 1700 AD and later by Creeks and Cherokees who had evaded relocation to the West, culminating in the Trail of Tears in the 1830s.
+By this time, many anglo settlers had moved into the area, and a new Native American tribal group was organized in south-central Florida.
 They became the Seminoles.

-The first European settlement in the St. Andrews Bay area was along Beach Drive between Frankford Avenue and Lake Caroline.
-Retired Georgia Gov. John Clark and his wife Nancy built a home and lived there from 1827 until their deaths in 1832.
+The first European settlement in the St. Andrews Bay area was along Beach Drive between Frankford Avenue and Lake Caroline, known as Old Town or St. Andrews City.
+Retired Georgia governor John Clark and his wife Nancy built a home and lived there from 1827 until their deaths in 1832.

 In 1845, the town was referred to as “St. Andrews” by the post office.
-The geodetic survey of 1855, (the first official survey), showed the town as “St. Andrews City” and the bay was called “St. Andrews Bay.”
+The geodetic survey of 1855 (the first official survey) showed the town as “St. Andrews City,” and the bay was called “St. Andrews Bay.”
 In 1902, the post office accidentally left the “s” off and never corrected it.

-The town flourished again with salt, fishing, boat building and shipping along the gulf coast.
-About this time, the St. Andrews Bay Railroad, Land, and Mining Co., locally known as the Cincinnati Company because they were based in Cincinnati, Ohio, advertised mail-order real estate with this descriptive:
+The town flourished again with salt, fishing, boat building, and shipping along the gulf coast.
+About this time, the St. Andrews Bay Railroad, Land, and Mining Company, locally known as the Cincinnati Company because they were based in Cincinnati, Ohio, advertised mail-order real estate with this descriptive:

 “The loveliest location in all Florida.
 In a land where the genial climate of a winterless round of years will reward your every effort with the most bountiful harvests; where the summers are joyous seasons of refreshing breezes and invigorating nights of cool and healthful slumber; and where the winters are but bewitching contrasts to the summers in heightening and intensifying the delicious pleasure of a life in the fairest land the sun ever blessed with it’s genial kiss.
 There is but one Florida, and St. Andrews Bay is it’s brightest jewel.”

-In the beginning, lots approximately 25 feet by 82 feet were sold for $1.25.
+Initially, lots approximately 25 feet by 82 feet were sold for $1.25.
 Later the price escalated to $8 per lot in “St. Andrews by the sea.”
 The scheme finally busted, but not before some of the buyers decided they really liked the area and stayed.

-One could “set your watch” by the arrival and departure of the Tarpon, and it was this persistence of her captain, and the fact she was overloaded, that led to her demise.
+One could “set your watch” by the arrival and departure of the Tarpon, and the persistence of her captain and the fact she was overloaded led to her demise.
 He pushed her on through a storm to be on time, but she sank off Panama City Beach in 1937.
 The site is now an underwater archaeological preserve.